AdaCore/training_material/courses/fundamentals_of_ada/040_statements.rst

     * Null range when lower bound ``>`` upper bound

        - `1 ..
 0`, `Fri ..
 Mon`
-       - Litterals and variables can specify null ranges
+       - Literals and variables can specify null ranges

-    * Cause no iteration at all (not even one)
+    * No iteration at all (not even one)
-    * Nice shortcut for upper bound validation
+    * Shortcut for upper bound validation

     .. code:: Ada

-       -- if Items_To_Get is 0, loop is not entered
+      -- Null range: loop not entered
-       for K in 1 ..
-Items_To_Get loop
+      for Today in Fri ..
+Mon loop
-           Get (Item);
-       end loop;

 -----------------------------------------
 Reversing Low-Level Iteration Direction